 They quickly became a popular new gift for kids and adults alike.

-Unfortunately, safety wasn’t the manufacturer’s main concern, and most of the available hoverboards were lacking in terms of battery and assembly quality.
+Unfortunately, safety wasn’t the manufacturer’s primary concern, and most of the available hoverboards were lacking in battery and assembly quality.

 This caused a problem with hoverboards catching fire.
 Those fires led to damaged property of an estimated value of 4 million dollars up to this day.